 A Sacramento native, she’s contributed to all the major publications in the Capital Region such as The Sacramento Bee, Sacramento Business Journal and Comstock’s.

-Arlene Washington, web manager, is an entertainment journalist currently working as an assistant editor with The Hollywood Reporter’s digital team.
+Arlene Washington, web manager, is a digital editor for Reuters.
+She formerly covered entertainment as an assistant editor with The Hollywood Reporter’s digital team.

-She graduated from the University of Southern California’s Annenberg School for Communication and Journalism with a B.A. in Print and Digital Journalism.
-While at USC, she interned at The Hollywood Reporter and later supported the staff as an editorial assistant.
+Washington graduated from the University of Southern California’s Annenberg School for Communication and Journalism with a B.A. in Print and Digital Journalism.
+While at USC, she interned at The Hollywood Reporter and continued to work for the company after graduation as an editorial assistant and reporter.